isabella232/sfcc-helpcenter/content/md/cartridge-configuration/04-import-images-configuration.md

 :::

 ::: info
-Akeneo PIM allows 2 levels of localization and scope-management, at the asset attribute level and at the product attribute level.
+Akeneo PIM allows 2 levels of localization and scope-management: at the asset attribute level and at the product attribute level.
 SFCC connector will read the locale and scope values from *asset attributes*.
-This is why the product attributes of the type `pim_catalog_asset_collection` must be non-localizable and non-scopable.
+Because SFCC doesn't manage both level, the product attributes of the type `pim_catalog_asset_collection` **must be non-localizable and non-scopable**.
 :::

 ::: info